Butler vs. UConn Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Butler vs. UConn Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 5

-Friday's game that pits the No. 4 UConn Huskies (12-2, 2-1 Big East) against the Butler Bulldogs (10-4, 1-2 Big East) at Hinkle Fieldhouse should be a tight matchup based on our computer prediction, which projects a final score of 76-74 in favor of UConn.
-Game time is at 6:30 PM ET on January 5.
+Friday's game between the No. 4 UConn Huskies (12-2, 2-1 Big East) and Butler Bulldogs (10-4, 1-2 Big East) squaring off at Hinkle Fieldhouse has a projected final score of 76-74 (based on our computer prediction) in favor of UConn, so expect a competitive matchup.
+The game will tip off at 6:30 PM ET on January 5.

+Based on our computer prediction, Butler is a good bet to cover the spread, which is currently listed at 6.5.
+The two sides are projected to exceed the 144.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!